Environment & Resource Management

 - Environmental compliance, enforcement and liability issues

-- Due diligence investigations in mergers and acquisitions
+- Due diligence investigations in property transactions, mergers and acquisitions

-- Representing Rangitata Diversion Race Management Limited in the Canterbury region on the proposed Natural Resources Regional Plan, Canterbury Water Management Strategy, Regional Council State of the Environment Water Charging proposal, proposed Canterbury Regional Policy Statement and proposed Land and Water Regional Plan including its subsequent plan changes.
+- Rangitata Diversion Race Management Limited in connection with its proposal for the 53Mm³ Klondyke storage facility in mid-Canterbury, and in relation to the proposed Natural Resources Regional Plan, Canterbury Water Management Strategy, Regional Council State of the Environment Water Charging proposal, Canterbury Regional Policy Statement, and Land and Water Regional Plan and related plan changes